openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 “Holding” items (e.g. items that register books and journals) can be uploaded without any special EBI settings other than meeting the minimum metadata requirements for saving items to the holding collection.

 “Portion” items (e.g. eReserves) should also be uploaded so that they meet minimum metadata requirements for saving items to the portions collection.
 Additionally, a column of “EQUELLA Resources” should be included so that each portion is linked to a holding item.
 The link should be to the holding item itself, not any of its attachments.
-If more than one EQUELLA Resource is specified for the portion item then the EQUELLA Resource column for holding items should be specified first (i.e. furthest left) in the CSV.
+If more than one openEQUELLA Resource is specified for the portion item then the openEQUELLA Resource column for holding items should be specified first (i.e. furthest left) in the CSV.

 Each portion row in the CSV should also have a command option “CAL_PORTION”.

-The column heading of the EQUELLA Resources column should be the same as the metadata target of the Attachments control configured in the portion collection wizard for linking portions to holdings (minus the leading slash).
+The column heading of the openEQUELLA Resources column should be the same as the metadata target of the Attachments control configured in the portion collection wizard for linking portions to holdings (minus the leading slash).
 In the above example the metadata target is /item/temp_resourceHandler.

 There are many ways to interlink items using an “EQUELLA Resources” data type in EBI.
 In the above example the first three rows are linked to the same holding item (in a collection called “Books”) by its ISBN.
 The next three rows are linked to a holding item by the holding item’s UUID.